Is the US Heading Into Recession in 2026? What It Means for Your Money (May Update)

 Is the US in a recession in 2026?

 No — not by technical definition.
-GDP is growing at ~2% and the Sahm Rule indicator sits at 0.20, well below the 0.50 trigger.
+GDP is growing at ~2% and unemployment held steady at 4.3% through April 2026.
+The Sahm Rule indicator is approaching but has not crossed its 0.50 trigger.
 However, the risk of recession is estimated at 27–30% over the next 12 months, and most households are experiencing real financial strain.

 What’s the biggest recession risk in 2026?